bc3LC/gcamreport/README.md

 In addition, the package includes some default input files (.Rda), that are read by the different functions.
 These can be changed by the user.
-Some of these constants include:
+Some of these constants include: energy shares, land shares, etc.

-- Energy shares

-- Land shares

-- Other